enw/poet/README.md

 - **Testing**: Jest + ts-jest
 - **Package Manager**: pnpm

-## License

-ISC
+---

-## Contributing
+## 🤝 Contributing

-Contributions welcome!
-The codebase is structured for easy extension:
+Contributions are welcome.
+The codebase is intentionally small and modular so you can:

 - Add new `LlmService` implementations for other APIs
 - Extend `PoetAgent` with new generation strategies
 - Add more built-in themes, styles, or completion rules

 ---

-Made with ✒️ and 🤖
+## 📄 License

+ISC

+---

+Made with ✒️, TypeScript, and an unreasonable amount of curiosity about what happens when you give an LLM a metronome instead of a chat box.